Dental X-rays are a useful diagnostic tool when helping our doctors detect damage and disease not visible during a regular dental exam such as:

 - the position of unerupted teeth in children and adults

 How often X-rays should be taken depends on your present oral health, your age, your risk for disease, and any signs and symptoms of oral disease.
 For example, children may require X-rays more often than adults because their teeth and jaws are still developing and their teeth are more likely to be affected by tooth decay than those of adults.
-Dr. Tully will review your history, examine your mouth and then decide whether or not you need X-rays.
+Our doctors will review your history, examine your mouth and then decide whether or not you need X-rays.
+Generally, in order for us to properly diagnose treatment, bitewing and cavity detecting x-rays will be taken if they are greater than 6 months old.

-If you are a new patient, Dr. Tully may recommend X-rays to determine the present status of your oral health and have a baseline to help identify changes that may occur later.
-A new set of X-rays may be needed to help Dr. Tully detect any new cavities, determine the status of your gum health or evaluate the growth and development of your teeth.
-If a previous dentist has any radiographs of you that were taken within the last five years, Dr. Tully may ask you for copies of them.
+If you are a new patient, our doctors may recommend X-rays to determine the present status of your oral health and have a baseline to help identify changes that may occur later.
+A new set of X-rays may be needed to help our doctors detect any new cavities, determine the status of your gum health or evaluate the growth and development of your teeth.
+If a previous dentist has any radiographs of you that were taken within the last five years, our doctors may ask you for copies of them.

 Dental X-rays are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
 Dental X-ray tools and techniques are designed to limit the body’s exposure to radiation and every precaution is taken to ensure that radiation exposure is As Low As Reasonable Achievable (The ALARA principle).
 A leaded apron, which also includes a leaded thyroid collar (which protects the thyroid from radiation), minimizes exposure to the abdomen and should be used when any dental radiograph is taken.
 Our office practice is to use the leaded apron during all X-rays.
 The use of a leaded apron with a thyroid collar is recommended for woman of childbearing age, pregnant women, and children.

-If you are pregnant, tell Dr. Tully.
+If you are pregnant, tell our doctors.
 During your pregnancy, you may need to have X-rays taken as part of your treatment plan for a dental disease.
 Use of the leaded apron and thyroid collar will protect you and your fetus from radiation exposure.
 Dental X-rays do not need to be delayed if you are trying to become pregnant or are breastfeeding.

 Digital x-rays are a computer generated image of the teeth and boney structures.
 Digital X-rays offer the benefit of using 70-80% less radiation using a digital sensor versus traditional plastic X-ray films.
 The computer image permits immediate viewing and can be enlarged and modified to enhance patient education and quick diagnosis.
 This digital X-ray then becomes part of your computer file, which makes for easy access for printing or emailing to your insurance company or a referred specialist.
 Digital X-rays are environmentally friendly as well, eliminating the need for film and film processing chemicals.
 Our office only uses digital X-ray equipment.